Review: Ford Mustang (2015)

 - On average it achieves 97% of the official MPG figure

 It took Ford 50 years before it officially brought its iconic muscle car to Europe.
-And - quelle surprise - it's been an enormous success, with 35,000 sold in Europe since 2015.
-The UK was the Mustang's second biggest European market after Germany last year, with 2,211 sold - outselling the Porsche 911.
+And - quelle surprise - it's been an enormous success.
+The UK is the Mustang's second biggest European market after Germany - outselling the Porsche 911.

 Updated for 2018, the Mustang has been given a slight facelift - with a more aggressive front end made up of a larger front splitter and revised LED headlights.
 To the rear, a revised bumper, optional rear spoiler and quad-tailpipes for the V8 give it an even more boisterous appearance.